aj-foster/open-api-generator/guides/configuration.md

   Defaults to `Operations`.
   See `OpenAPI.Processor.Naming.operation_modules/2` for more information.

-* `naming.field_casing`: Either `:camel`, `:snake`, or `nil` (default) to output schema field names as `camelCase`, `snake_case`, or leave the fields name as-is from the API description.
-  Changing the field casing is likely to be a breaking change for clients, unless the API description consistently uses the same casing.
-  Setting this field may be necessary if field names require normalization (ex. if a field begins with a number).

 * `naming.group`: List of module namespaces to use while naming operations and schemas.
   Defaults to an empty list of modules.
   See `OpenAPI.Processor.Naming.group_schema/2` for more information.